Dherse/masterproef/content/5_examples.typ

 $<eq_phase_shift_2>

 #figurex(
-    title: [ Simulation results of the beam-forming system. ],
+    title: [ Simulation results of the beamforming system. ],
-    caption: [ Simulation results of the beam-forming system, showing the time-dependent phase shifts applied to the optical signals. ],
+    caption: [ Simulation results of the beamforming system, showing the time-dependent phase shifts applied to the optical signals. ],
     kind: image,
 )[
     #table(